-2. If they so request, the normal number of working hours for journalists aged 61 or older shall be 128 hours for every four weeks on full pay, with the right to spread this number of working hours over four days a week.
+2. From five years before their statutory pensionable age, if they so request, the normal number of working hours for journalists shall be 128 hours for every four weeks on full pay, with the right to spread this number of working hours over four days a week.